Local government planning

 Official community plans describe the long-term vision of communities.
 They are a statement of objectives and policies that guide decisions on municipal and regional district planning and land use management.
 These decisions impact communities' sustainability and resilience.

-Learn more about other topics that local governments may wish to consider when they are developing official community plans.
+Learn more about additional considerations that local governments find valuable when developing official community plans.

 Community lifecycle infrastructure costing